 ASCO in Action provides the latest news and analysis related to critical policy issues affecting the cancer community, updates on the Association for Clinical Oncology’s ongoing advocacy efforts, and opportunities for members and others in the cancer care community to take action.

 To sign up for advocacy alerts, log in to ASCO.org with your member or guest account, and visit the subscription center available under your account profile.

-The Association for Clinical Oncology (ASCO) is calling on Congress to continue their bipartisan support of federally funded research.
-Robust, sustained, and predictable funding growth for the National Institutes of Health (NIH) and the National Cancer Institute (NCI) baseline budgets are critical in advancing our nation’s work towards combating, and ultimately curing, diseases like cancer.
+The Association for Clinical Oncology (ASCO) is calling on Congress to continue their bipartisan support for cancer research.
+Robust, sustained, and predictable funding growth for the National Institutes of Health (NIH) and the National Cancer Institute (NCI) are vital in our nation’s efforts to combat and ultimately cure diseases like cancer.

-On July 13, 2021, the Centers for Medicare & Medicaid Services released its proposed rule for the 2022 Medicare Physician Fee Schedule and updates to the Quality Payment Program (QPP).
-The Association for Clinical Oncology (ASCO) is still analyzing the full proposal, but based on a preliminary analysis, key provisions for the cancer care community are included here.
+On July 7, 2022, the Centers for Medicare & Medicaid Services (CMS) released its proposed rule for the 2023 Medicare Physician Fee Schedule (PFS) and updates to the Quality Payment Program (QPP).
+The Association for Clinical Oncology (ASCO) continues to analyze the full proposal, but based on a preliminary analysis, key provisions for the cancer care community are included here.

 On December 10, 2021, President Biden signed the “Protecting Medicare and American Farmers from Sequester Cuts Act,” which phased in the Medicare sequester cuts that had been paused during the COVID-19 Public Health Emergency (PHE), starting April 1, 2022.
 From April 1, through June 30, 2022, the cut is 1%.
 The cut will return to 2% on July 1, 2022.